Beyond To-Do Lists

 Work harder.
 Improve habits.
 Earn more.
 Optimise life.

-When identity becomes fused with roles, performance, or productivity, being is no longer something you rest in.
-It becomes something you try to earn.
+The question of being becomes important when our sense of identity becomes tied to what we do.
+When identity becomes fused with roles, performance, or productivity, being is no longer something we rest in.
+It becomes something we try to earn.

 Samantha Honeycomb Read More